 Hand Planes for woodworking [Explained]

-Woodworking handplanes have been used for centuries by artisans but today it is not just time served craftsmen.
+Woodworking hand planes have been used for centuries by artisans but today it is not just time served craftsmen.
 Woodworking in 2020 is rapidly becoming one of the No1 hobbies.
 The search for traditional woodworking tools by newbies is surpassing that of skilled woodworkers.

 It is understandable that the humble hand plane is probably the most desired tool.
 I have been collecting my tools for decades and I have what I need but I still feel the temptation.
-There are so many tools on offer: some are purely functional but other are just beautiful.
+There are so many tools on offer: some are purely functional but others are just beautiful.

-In this Blog we talk about:
+In this blog we talk about:

 - What woodworking planes for what job?